vezel-dev/novadrop/doc/game/launcher-client-protocol.md

 ### Web Link URL Request

-`Tl.exe` will send a message that can be described with the regular expression `^getWebLinkUrl\((\d+),(.*)\)$`.
-The first group is the link type and the second is a set of arguments specific to that type.
+`Tl.exe` will request a URL to be opened in the client's embedded Web browser.
 This message does not have a static message ID and is *not* NUL-terminated.

-The exact meaning of the link type values and arguments is currently unknown.
+The message can be described by the regular expression `^getWebLinkUrl\((\d+),(.*)\)$`.
+The first group is the ID of a `UIWindow` node under the `CoherentGTWeb` data center sheet, and the second group is a set of arguments specific to that link.

-`launcher.exe` should respond with an empty payload.
+`launcher.exe` should respond with a URL to be opened (*without* a NUL terminator), or an empty payload to reject the request.

 ## `TERA.exe` -> `Tl.exe` Messages